IBM/dolomite-engine/README.md

 </p>

+# Getting Started
+Run `make install` or `pip install -r requirements.txt` to install the requirements for this repository.

 # Distributed finetuning
 This repository is meant for finetuning large language models (of any scale) using multiple backends.
 The following backends are currently supported: